-- There are a number of pieces of evidence that can be used to apply for EAA to Joint Council for Qualifications (JCQ): - Completed Form 8 report from a Specialist Teacher or suitably qualified professional such as a Specialist Assessor or Educational Psychologist, that is signed with the assessor's certificate. - Previous Access Arrangement evidence from schools or other education providers. - Subject teachers examples of work as appropriate as normal way of working. - Subject teachers evidence of need for an assessment and access arrangement. - Results of baseline tests e.g. reading/comprehension age, writing tests - Education, Health and Care Plans. - Long term medical condition/disability with supporting consultant's letter.
+There are a number of pieces of evidence that can be used to apply for EAA to Joint Council for Qualifications (JCQ) (STA):

+- Completed Form 8 report from a Specialist Teacher or suitably qualified professional such as a Specialist Assessor or Educational Psychologist, that is signed with the assessor's certificate. - Previous Access Arrangement evidence from schools or other education providers. - Subject teachers examples of work as appropriate as normal way of working. - Subject teachers evidence of need for an assessment and access arrangement. - Results of baseline tests e.g. reading/comprehension age, writing tests - · Education, Health and Care Plans. - Long term medical condition/disability with supporting consultant's letter. - External agency involvement E.G. SIT, EPS - We will also take into consideration a private diagnosis e.g., dyslexia screening.